Laws & Penalties For Alcohol Breathalyser Test In Singapore

 To avoid the risk of drunk driving and the associated penalties:

-1. Plan Ahead: If you plan on drinking, arrange for alternative transport, such as taxis, ride-sharing services, or public transport.
+1. Plan Ahead: If you plan to drink, arrange alternative transportation, such as taxis, ride-sharing services, or public transportation.

 2. Monitor Alcohol Consumption: Understand your limits and avoid excessive drinking if you intend to drive.

-3. Use Designated Drivers: Assign a non-drinking individual to handle driving responsibilities.
+3. Use Designated Drivers: Assign a non-drinking individual to drive.

 Key Takeaways